 As our vehicles age some plastic parts may break.
 This bracket holds the handbrake cable but when it broke it allowed the cable to rub on the wheel.
 Luckily got it in time and repaired it but be sure to check yours.

 Remove: The rear wheel; the hub cap; the nut; the washer; pull off the drum

 It can be difficult getting the drums off as the shoes are self-adjusting and it becomes increasingly difficult to pull the drum off over the small lip created by wear in the drum.
 Excessive force to remove the drum can pull the linings off the shoes!

 Very fiddly, but apparently it is possible to wind the self-adjuster back through the wheel bolt holes.
-Be warned that the auto adjuster on Bosch drums has a piece of metal that stops the auto adjuster unscrewing (no info about the Lucas type).
+I was unable to do this) Be warned that the auto adjuster on Bosch drums has a piece of metal that stops the auto adjuster unscrewing (no info about the Lucas type).
 Ideally you need to lift this clear of the adjuster to allow it to be wound back; if not you risk breaking the adjuster.

 You have to bend the metal up out of way just enough to allow the toothed wheel to spin back along threads allowing the sliding fork to come back under the tension of the long springs.
 Then just replace whole adjuster or carefully bend it back once the drum is off.